anirbanghoshsbi/Learning_Record/Learning_Record.md

 1. Complete reading the paper by the weekend.
 2. Come up with an implementation by this weekend (basic).
 3. 30+30 : ML and python time daily for 30 minutes each.

+**Date : 07/09/2018 Time : 24:00

+**Things I worked on :**
+Project 01 :"Super SloMo: High Quality Estimation of Multiple Intermediate Frames for Video Interpolation"
+a) Did literature survey.
+b) Chalked a plan to tackle the project.
+    @ 1.
+Plan to get videos from Internet(youtube).
+    @ 2.Next get images from these videos.
+    @ 3.
+Do Data Augmentation
+    @ 4.
+Create the baseline model using unet.
+**To Remember**:
+Nothing on this today...
+Take a break buddy...